 How to be happier, less depressed and more satisfied with life

 Research shows that people with a genuine attitude of gratitude are happier, less depressed, less stressed and more satisfied with their lives and social relationships.
 The Roman philosopher Cicero said: ‘Gratitude is not only the greatest of the virtues but the parent of all others’.
 A sentiment which echoed one of our previous articles discussing gratitude as one of the Character Strengths and Virtues that contribute to Happiness (see ‘How to be Happy, Part 2’).

 November is an appropriate month to think about an attitude of gratitude.
-The 22nd of this month will be Thanksgiving Day in the USA.
+Later this month it will be Thanksgiving Day in the USA.
 While we Brits don’t celebrate Thanksgiving, there are some similar festivals here in the UK.

-Many churches held Harvest Thanksgiving on Sunday, September 23rd.
-Less well known is that Guy Fawkes Day on November 5th started as an annual Day of Thanksgiving for the failure of the Gunpowder Plot in 1605.
+Many churches hold Harvest Thanksgiving services and less well known is that Guy Fawkes Day on November 5th started as an annual Day of Thanksgiving for the failure of the Gunpowder Plot in 1605.

 But what have we got to be grateful about?

 It is a tempting mindset to bemoan the state of the world.
 With the seemingly never-ending Brexit negotiations and constant cuts to public services, surely things are as bad as they have ever been.
 So what have we got to be grateful for?

 This is the way the story we tell ourselves goes but, according to scientist Steven Pinker, there is extensive evidence that we are healthier, wealthier, wiser, safer and happier than ever before.

 Imagine what it was like to live in the early 1900s and you will recognise the progress we have made in just 100 years.
 We take central heating and electricity for granted and need not worry about diseases like tuberculosis and influenza killing thousands of people.
 On its own, this presents plenty of material for our attitude of gratitude.